shortbird/shortbird.github.io/index.md

-## Welcome to Mr. Bowman's website
+## American Fork High School Computer Science

 This website is where you can find project information for your Computer Science class.